ostenning/boosh/README.md

 ### instructions

-To build the dsp libraries targeted for wasm, simply run: `wasm-pack build --target web`.
+To build the dsp libraries targeted for wasm, simply run: `wasm-pack build`.
 For instruction for NextJS please see `webapp/package.json`.